raychris/crawler/README.md

 I chose to deliver this product as a package for the benefits that a more formal structure offers (versioning, ease of deployment (pip), automatically adding the executable to a user's bin, and various other metadata options).
 This adds overhead but makes managing the codebase easier over the long term.

+In .github/workflows/build_deploy.yaml there is a skeleton of a GitHub actions CI/CD pipeline.
+On a push to the main branch, the package is built, tested, and deployed.

+I wrote this package in VS Code with Ruff default rules for linting.